zachbaldwin09-AIAC/Weed-Tracker/replit.md

 ## Overview

 A personal cannabis strain tracking application that allows users to discover, rate, and journal their experiences with different marijuana strains.
-The app features strain discovery through manual entry or photo analysis of packaging, personal rating system with thumbs up/down voting, note-taking capabilities, and a clean mobile-first interface inspired by health tracking apps like MyFitnessPal and cannabis platforms like Leafly.
+The app features manual strain entry, personal rating system with thumbs up/down voting, note-taking capabilities, and a clean mobile-first interface inspired by health tracking apps like MyFitnessPal and cannabis platforms like Leafly.

 ## User Preferences